realA10001986/VSR/README.md

 >If you wish for your device to remain in AP-mode, please select a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

+> In AP-mode, the VSR can switch off WiFi to save power.
+See [here](#wifi-power-saving-features).

 #### &#9654; Home setup with a pre-existing local WiFi network

 In this case, you can connect your VSR to your home WiFi network.
 This allows for inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and [HA/MQTT](#home-assistant--mqtt).

 ![STAmode-home](img/stamode-home.png)

 Click on "WiFi Configuration" and either select a network from the top of the page or enter a WiFi network name (SSID), and enter your WiFi password.
 After saving the WiFi network settings, your VSR reboots and tries to connect to your selected WiFi network.
-If that fails, it will again start in access point mode.

 >Your VSR requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, wait until the VSR has completed its startup sequence, then hold all three buttons until "ADM" is displayed, then _hold_ button "4C".
 After "RST" has been displayed, power-down the VSR.
 Upon power-up, the device is reset to DHCP.

+If the VSR fails to connect, it falls back to AP-mode.
+You can trigger another connection attempt by holding button "10" in [Admin button mode](#admin-mode).

 #### &#9654; Places without a WiFi network